-The topography of the proposal site and any other potentially impacted area should be detailed with contours at suitable increments, shown with respect to Australian Height Datum (AHD) and drafted to the GDA 94 datum.
+The topography of the proposal site and any other potentially impacted area should be detailed with contours at suitable increments, shown with respect to Australian Height Datum (AHD) and drafted to the Geocentric Datum of Australia (GDA) 94 datum.
 Significant features of the locality should be included on the maps.
 Such features would include any locations subsequently referred to in the EIS (e.g. the nearest noise sensitive locations) that are not included on other maps in section 4.2.
 Commentary on the maps should be provided highlighting the significant topographical features.